Once a Glass Type has been selected from the list and it highlights in orange, it may be applied.

 - Don’t ask me again (pending changes from the previous session will be deleted and you will not be reminded again)

 Note: If you close the project and re-open (without closing Revit), you may see the message that you have unsaved work and asking if you wish to apply this.
-This workflow may not see the new Glass Type applied however.
+This workflow will not see the new Glass Type applied however (a restart of Revit is required).
 If the project is subsequently closed and re-opened, the Glass Type may also not be applied.
 Following the correct sequence (Change the Glass Type(s) using FenestraPro – Close the project – Close Revit and relaunch) will ensure that the Glass Type chosen will be applied correctly.

 There may also be isolated instances where the Glass Type is not substituted in Revit after being selected in the database list.